-Navigate to the Admin > Roles tab.
-Here we see a list of DCT's default Roles.
-Each role has its selection of Permissions, such as Read VDB, Delete Bookmarks, Modify dSources, etc. Select "View" on the "devops" role to see its permissions.
+Navigate to the Admin > Roles tab to see a list of DCT's default roles.
+Each role has its selection of permissions, such as Read VDB, Delete Bookmarks, Modify dSources, etc. Select View on any role to see its permissions.